fisknils/puppet-this/README.md

 That's where puppeteer comes in handy.
 This tool provides a quick way of throwing puppeteer at a URL, injecting a javscript and logging what's returned.

-This is useful for scraping data from websites, automating tasks, or testing web pages.
+This is useful for scraping small bits of data from specific pages of websites for testing or comparison.

 ## Example usage
 ### Using --script